PointsBet Promo Code: Get Two Risk-Free Bets up to $2,000 on Today's NCAA Basketball Games

 Which NCAA Basketball Games can I bet on through PointsBet Sportsbook to qualify for this promo code offer?

-There are many college basketball games where you can use your free bets with PointsBet today.
-We have NCAA Basketball action all day long, and there are some interesting matchups in the Big Ten.
-Michigan State is riding a three-game winning streak, and they'll host Buffalo from the MAC.
-Also, #15 Wisconsin hosts Western Michigan, while 8-4 Rutgers play Coppin State at home.
+Tonight, there are a lot of college basketball games on, and one matchup that stands out features two Big 12 foes.
+West Virginia, ranked #24 in the country, takes on Kansas State, where the visiting Mountaineers will be looking for the fourth straight win.
+At 11-1, Kansas State is right on the cusp of the top 25, and a victory tonight could get them in.

-There are many bets to make today on college basketball, so don't hesitate to take advantage of this great offer courtesy of PointsBet Sportsbook.
+There are plenty of college basketball games across all conferences, so don't hesitate to take advantage of this great offer courtesy of PointsBet Sportsbook.

 2 $2,000 In Free Bets with PointsBet Sportsbook